kbase/groups/design/interactions.md

 * Mutable group type - `GType`
 * Mutable description - `GDesc`
 * Mutable list of member users - `GUsers`
-* Mutable list of member workspaces / narratives - `GWS`
+* Mutable list of member workspaces / narratives ( May be decorated with Narrative / workspace names when appropriate) - `GWS`

 `PF` - private fields; `GUsers` and `GWS`